 In 2008 OCBA made the decision to implement operations in Turkey working with a local organization called Helsinki Citizens Assembly on a project addressing the mental health needs of undocumented migrants and refugees.
 This evaluation was conducted to assess whether the partnership was achieving its objectives and responding to demonstrated needs, to understand the positive and negative consequences of the partnership and what the future held for the partnership.

-Four separate field evaluations in DRC, Kenya, Niger and North Korea as well as a desk review of seven additional partnerships (North Sudan, Somalia, Haiti, Honduras, Kenya, Liberia, and South Africa) were conducted to gain a wider understanding of MSF’s experience of partnership.
+Four separate field evaluations in DRC, Kenya, Niger and North Korea (see below) as well as a desk review of seven additional partnerships (North Sudan, Somalia, Haiti, Honduras, Kenya, Liberia, and South Africa) were conducted to gain a wider understanding of MSF’s experience of partnership.
 This evaluation aimed at gaining perspectives on and learning from current partnership practices, informing the debate on MSF’s policy on partnerships and providing guidance for future engagement.

 In 1985 a small clinic, Clinique Bon Sauveur, was established in Cange which is located in the central region of Haiti.
 Partners in Health (PIH) was created 2 years later (1987) in Boston, USA, and with its national arm Zanmi Lasante, it is the Organization responsible for the coordination of the Cange project.
 Cange became the first project of PIH, which presently coordinates 12 projects in Haiti, all in partnership with the Ministry of Health.
 The hospital offers free medical care to the community and its catchment area covers approximately 1.2 million people.
 In response to rising demand for anaesthetists, MSF OCB launched a training programme in partnership with the Ministry of Health and PIH.
 This evaluation was conducted to assess the success of the course, in particular in terms of the course content, the positive/negative aspects of the course, and the impact of MSF's contribution.